-Glazed canopies enhance the visibility of the station entry, create a threshold between the public realm and the station, and provide weather protection.
+Station entry portals along with building canopies enhance the visibility of the station entry, create a threshold between the public realm and the station, and provide weather protection.

-Exterior canopies must relate to the other station canopies (see 3.3.9)

-or to a larger building development and must comply with any additional jurisdictional requirements.
+Exterior canopies provide a sheltered place to wait, cover for bicycles and relate to the other station canopies, see Section 3.3.9, or to a larger building development and must comply with any additional jurisdictional requirements.

-Additionally, all Required Entrances must have roll down doors to secure the station after hours as well as digital dynamic signage directed towards incoming passengers.
+Additionally, all Required Entrances must have vertical lift doors to secure the station after hours as well as digital dynamic signage directed towards incoming passengers.
 At stations with a retail component, stations will have a roll down door independent of the retail.
-See Retail section 3.3.16 for more information.
+See Retail Section 3.3.16 for more information.